 Likewise, taller folks will often opt for something higher so they don’t have to lift themselves out of bed in the morning.
 If you feel your bed is too short, you can make it taller by adding a box spring or other type of support below your mattress, or by purchasing a tall bed frame.

 You also want to consider your current stage of life.
-Younger kids may want a bed that’s lower to the floor because they’re small.
+When choosing a mattress for a child, consider that younger kids may want a bed that’s lower to the floor because they’re small.
 Taller beds can be harder to get into while also having a further drop to the floor if the child were to fall out of bed.

 Similarly, older adults and seniors with mobility issues will benefit greatly from having a bed at an appropriate height.
 Shorter beds often require you to crouch or sit slowly to reach the bed.
 This can be difficult for those with weak joints — particularly the knees and hips.
 Getting out of bed can also be uncomfortable because it takes arm strength to push yourself up, as well as hip, knee, and ankle control to ensure you don’t fall.